Morton, Washington: Historic buildings and sites

 The downtown district is home to the Roxy Theater, first opened in 1938; the first film shown was Thin Ice, starring figure skater Sonja Henie.
 (Note: Although sourcing in the 2000s mentions either 1925 or 1937 as the year the Roxy was opened, the reference listed specifically reports that the theater opened for the first time in March 1938.)
 The movie house was previously the site of another venue known as the Arcade Theater.
 Having been dormant since 1980, the site was heavily restored beginning in the early 2000s and finished by 2006.
 The Roxy was fully opened for films and theater productions the following year.
 A further remodeling effort began during the COVID-19 pandemic, which included an addition to the building used as a backstage, and was completed in 2024.
 The theater holds live theatrical performances and film viewings.
 The Roxy is also home to an art gallery.

 Visitors to the city are welcomed with a wooden sculpture of a lumberjack, given the title "Big Ole", signifying the importance of the city's timber history to the community.
+The first Big Ole was carved in 1983 but a new artwork was commissioned after the base of the original statue rotted.
+A replication of Big Ole was completed in May 2025 and placed at Jubilee Arena.
+The 2025 Big Ole, a cedar log carved by chainsaw to replicate the first sculpture, was moved to the intersection of Second Street and Westlake Avenue, the welcome site of the original statue, in January 2026; the inaugural artwork was placed at the arena.